Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 The membership application form's number of input fields will be kept to a minimum.
 This is to keep the applicant's experience as clear and concise as possible.
 The onus then is on the administrator to 'fill in the blanks' when needed.

+The casual browser of the site will be presented with images of club member's artworks to scroll through.
+They will have an option on the navigation bar to apply for membership.

+A logged-in administrator has further options to:
+- maintain a member's list.
+- maintain artworks.
+- add and remove artworks from the exhibition page.
+- maintain the club activities page.

 #### The information architecture